jaikiranc/quotes-api-automation/README.md

 -----------------------------------------
 The project is broken into separate modules for API testing.

-To run all modules, navigate to quotes-api-autoamtion directory and run:
+To run all modules, navigate to quotes-api-automation directory and run:

+1.Navigate to features directory and right click on CucumberRunner java file or Alternatively run below commands from the terminal
-1. mvn clean
+2. mvn clean
-2. mvn install
+3. mvn install
-3. mvn test
+4. mvn test
-4. Go to reports/cucumber-html-report and open the index.html file in a browser to view the test results in readable format
+5. Go to reports/cucumber-html-report and open the index.html file in a browser to view the test results in readable format

 To be done in future: